Francessco121/msal-js-dart/example/flutter_web_example.md

 Using msal.js in a Flutter Web app isn't much different than using it in a normal web app.
 Reference the msal.js JavaScript file in your Flutter app's `index.html` just like a normal app, either using a CDN or a local download of the file in your app's `web` directory.

+## Known Issues

+### Flutter's router prevents redirect flows from completing
+If Flutter's router initializes before `UserAgentApplication.handleRedirectCallback` is called, the browser's URL will be overwritten removing the token response it contained from the auth redirect.

+**Workaround:** Call `handleRedirectCallback` before Flutter's `runApp`, or use a pop-up flow instead.

+## Example App

 See the below example and the considerations noted within for a quick demo of how you could use msal.js in Flutter.

 ```dart